Geography of Kuwait

-Kuwait is a country in the Middle East, bordering the Persian Gulf, between Iraq and Saudi Arabia.
+Kuwait is a country in West Asia, bordering the Persian Gulf, between Iraq and Saudi Arabia.
 Kuwait is located at the far northwestern corner of the Persian Gulf.
 Kuwait is 17,820 square kilometres in size.
 At its most distant points, it is about 200 km north to south, and 170 km east to west.
 Kuwait has 10 islands.
 Kuwait's area consists mostly of desert.

 Boundaries and geographic features

 As previously mentioned, Kuwait borders the Persian Gulf with 195 km of coast.
 Within its territory are ten islands, two of which, Bubiyan (the largest) and Warbah, are strategically important.

 Kuwait's most prominent geographic feature is Kuwait Bay (Jun al Kuwayt), which indents the shoreline for about forty kilometers, providing natural protection for the port of Kuwait, and accounts for nearly one third of the country's shoreline.

 To the north and northwest, there is the historically contested border between Kuwait and Iraq.
 Although the Iraqi government, which had first asserted a claim to rule Kuwait in 1938, recognized the borders with Kuwait in 1963 (based on agreements made earlier in the century), it continued to press Kuwait for control over Bubiyan and Warbah islands through the 1960s and 1970s.

 To the south and southwest, Kuwait shares a 250-km border with Saudi Arabia.
 The boundary between Kuwait and Saudi Arabia was set by the Treaty of Al Uqayr in 1922, which also established the Saudi–Kuwaiti neutral zone of 5,700 square kilometers between the two nations.
 In 1966, Kuwait and Saudi Arabia agreed to divide the neutral zone; the partitioning agreement making each country responsible for administration in its portion was signed in December 1969.
 The resources in the area, now known as the Divided Zone, are not affected by the agreement.
 The oil from onshore and offshore fields continues to be shared equally between the two countries.

 In August 1990, Iraq invaded Kuwait and, shortly thereafter, formally incorporated the entire country into Iraq.
 Under United Nations (UN) Security Council Resolution 687, after the restoration of Kuwaiti sovereignty in 1991, a UN commission undertook formal demarcation of the borders on the basis of those agreed to in 1963.
 The boundary was demarcated in 1992.
 Iraq initially refused to accept the commission's findings but ultimately accepted them in November 1994.